 This symbol represents the movements of the sun, marked by the solstices.
 It is a charm for good luck and protection.

+Although this symbol looks self-explanatory, it has a deep meaning.
 Bread is the product of grain, which symbolizes continued life.
 It can represent both mortality and the desire to survive.